Cognitive Ethnography Projects

 Description: Your careful and detailed description of the activity.

 Your job is to produce a document that makes it easy for us to see that you did the reading, thought about the issues, and did some real research.
 Work on making it concise.
 Please proofread your papers.
-Use a dictionary!.

-Project 3.
+Project 2.
 Photo Documentation of an Everyday Activity

 Goal: To learn how to attend to the details of the everyday world.